 We all can create our very own holiday traditions.
 They are, anyway, kind of elusive when change has been enforced on them too many times.
 I grew up with the popular Christmas dynamics.
 Tree, decorations, cooking the customary foods and eating for days, family laughter, arguments and advises no one has asked for, beautifully wrapped (mostly useless) presents, home made hideous sweaters and socks - the whole shebang.

 I think at a point I even believed in Christmas miracles.

-Then, I married and I had my own family to create traditions for.
-I complied with all traditions I had installed in me by my parents and grandparents.
-I was full of enthusiasm and tried my best in making Christmas a special time for my new family, in the very traditional way of coarse.
+Then, I got married and I had my own family to create traditions for.
+I complied with the traditions of my parents and grandparents.
+I was full of enthusiasm and tried my best in making Christmas a special time for my new family, in the very traditional way of course.

-All that no tradition totally guaranties me a Very Marry Holiday Season every year, so I am totally back to loving that time of the year....or every time for that matter!
+All that no tradition totally guaranties me a Very Marry Holiday Season every year, so I am totally back to loving that time of the year....or the entire year for that matter!

 Make your own traditions...and don't forget to smile!